Lasagnenator/graphics3d/README.md

 from graphics3d import *
 ```

 To use this library, you will need to know that this library relies on matrices.
-However it does not use Numpy, it uses its own class called Matrix.
+However it does not use Numpy or any other matrix library, it uses its own class called Matrix.
 The user/programmer does not need to know matrices as that is all handled by the library.
 The library will generate the matrices for you.
 You create a matrix object by:
 ```
 Matrix([[[], ...], [[], [], []...], ...]) -> Matrix